dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-Excel-to-analyze-Snowplow-data.md

 ### Managing the volume of data inserted into Excel

-Snowplow data is often very large volume.
-Most analyses on Snowplow data start by identifying the slice, or cut of Snowplow data that is required, generating that cut in Redshift, and then importing that into a standard analysis tool like Excel, Tableau, or R, that is not built to handle the types of volumes that Amazon Redshift / EMR are built to handle.
+DreamFactory data is often very large volume.
+Most analyses on DreamFactory data start by identifying the slice, or cut of DreamFactory data that is required, generating that cut in Redshift, and then importing that into a standard analysis tool like Excel, Tableau, or R, that is not built to handle the types of volumes that Amazon Redshift / EMR are built to handle.

 These considerations are especially important in the case of Excel, which is much worse at handling data at large volumes than e.g. Tableau or R. As a result, we recommend analysts check how many results their query returns (e.g. using Navicat) before running it in Excel.